-Technology-Delivered Degree Program
+Technology-Delivered Degree Programs (Main)

+Master of Science in Engineering.
 The faculty in the Department of Electrical Engineering offer the Master of Science in Engineering via interactive television.
-This degree program meets the needs of the parttime student who is working full time in industry.
-Ten graduate courses are required; six should constitute a major, two courses a minor, and two courses should be taken outside the Department of Electrical Engineering.
+This degree program meets the needs of the part-time student who is working full-time in industry.
+Ten graduate courses are required; six should constitute a major, two courses a

+Major Concentration Degree Administered By Business Administration M.B.A.
+College of Business Business Administration M.B.A.
+School of Management (ASU West) Curriculum and Instruction Multicultural education or secondary education M.Ed.
+College of Education Educational Administration and Supervision Ed.D.
+College of Education Electrical Engineering M.S.E.
+College of Engineering and Applied Sciences Engineering M.E.
+Tri-University Coordinating Board (ASU, NAU, UA) Public Administration Public information management, public management, public policy analysis and evaluation, urban management and planning M.P.A.
+School of Public Affairs minor, and two courses should be taken outside the Department of Electrical Engineering.
 After completing the required hours of course work, students in this program must pass a comprehensive examination covering topics in the major.
 Using the department's three-year schedule of courses, students are able to complete course requirements over the interactive television system.
 For more information, call 480/965-3590.